topCodegeek/fcm-web-push/README.md

 This repo contains an `index.html` template that contains a javascript client, and a `firebase-messaging-sw.js` service worker file to recieve background messages.
 Rest coming soon.
 ## Here's how to use this: ##
 - This doesn't contain your credentials, so create a Firebase project and web app on [firebase console](https://console.firebase.google.com).
-- Fill in your credentials: App configuration in the template and a service worker and a VAPID key in the template.
+- Fill in your credentials: App configuration in the template and a service worker, then a VAPID key in the template.
 - You need to return the service worker file on `your_website.com/firebase-messaging-sw.js`.
 - Reload the page to get a token.
 - Send test messages to any token from firebase as shown in the tutorial.